OXIDprojects/oxid-console/README.md

-# OXID Console
+# OXID PS Console

-OXID Console is a symfony console application for OXID Shop.
+OXID PS Console is a symfony console application for OXID Shop.
 It is community and project driven with write and read access like in a public wiki (like Wikipedia).